 Shotguns have always had a reputation of being the classic home defense weapon due to their stopping power and recognizable sound that can be used to scare or intimidate would-be burglars.
 However, like many experts pointed out, a shotgun may be too difficult to use for smaller-framed individuals and can become a liability.

 Lastly, rifles make a great home defense weapon due to their increased accuracy (particularly at longer ranges), and the larger magazine capacity is definitely a benefit.
 One of its main downsides, though, is that it may be more difficult to wield within the confines of a smaller house or apartment.

-We've heard from the experts that a pistol, shotgun, and rifle can all be utilized as the perfect home defense gun – if used in the right hands.
+We’ve heard from the tactical self-defense experts that a pistol, shotgun, and rifle can all be utilized as the perfect gun for home defense – if used in the right hands.

 Now that we’ve heard from them, what are your thoughts about the best home defense gun and why?
 Please leave your comments below.